Hello — I'm Michael.

 Designed alongside Eduardo Pratti.

 We built Interval around what I would want in a time tracker, based on my experience as a remote developer.
 By emphasizing good design, Interval makes it super simple to go from ‘I want to work’ to ‘work is in my timecard.’
-Features that help with this include a Timer, History tab to manually add entries (shown right on desktop), and CSV Export.
+Features that help with this include a Timer, History tab to manually add entries, and CSV Export.

 Interval is built entirely with Flutter.